top of page

 There was brightness to his game.
 Acceleration over short distances and sharp technique.
 A striker equally willing to drift wide, drop deep, or press defenders into mistakes.

-Comparisons to Ronaldo and Romário inevitably surfaced, perhaps prematurely, as they often do in football’s impatient culture, but they reflected the excitement surrounding him.
+Perhaps prematurely, as often happens in football’s impatient culture, but they reflected the excitement surrounding him.
 Brazil loves forwards who play with personality, and Jesus arrived with plenty of it.

 4. Olympic Gold on Home Soil Changed Everything